 Even though LG’s ultrawide monitors are better known as productivity displays, that doesn’t exclude them for gaming.
 You’ll get a very immersive experience with a 21:9 aspect ratio and the 34UM69G-B comes with a couple of gaming-specific features which make it an impressive buy, especially at its asking price.
 It has a 34” panel with a resolution of 2560 x 1080, and a 1ms response time.
 Unfortunately, it only comes with a 75 Hz refresh rate, which some gamers might find not enough.
 The panel is an IPS one, and it has much better colors and viewing angles than a TN panel does.
 It also supports AMD’s FreeSync technology, which is very welcome.

 The design is obviously made to appeal to gamers, but it’s still somewhat inconspicuous.
 The stand is height adjustable, so you can get it just right.
 There’s a good selection of ports, with an HDMI 1.4, DisplayPort 1.2 and a USB-C port for video.
-If you’re after an ultrawide, this might be the best monitor for Apex Legends for you, but the fact that you can’t see more than 75 frames per second will be limiting for some.
+If you’re after an ultrawide, this might be a great choice, but the fact that you can’t see more than 75 frames per second will be limiting for some.

 Dell also has gaming monitors that they sell under the Dell name, instead of using the Alienware moniker, and the S2719DGF is one of them.
 It comes in at a reasonable price and is an excellent panel for gamers.
 The resolution is 2560 x 1440, just right for 27”, and the monitor is overclockable to 155 Hz.
 There’s AMD’s FreeSync adaptive sync technology, so you don’t have any tearing or other artifacts.
 The response time is 1ms, which is standard for a good gaming monitor.